Electrical Capstone Exam Preparation Tips

 - CET’s e-learning tool

-Spend time in the workshop where possible.
-Review:
+Spend time in the workplace understanding and practicing:

-- Continuity, polarity, insulation resistance, and earth loop testing
+- Continuity, polarity, insulation resistance, and earth fault loop testing

 - Using correct PPE and documentation